-For databases in a non-hierarchical configuration, there is not any well-defined notion of above or below.
+Databases in a non-hierarchical configuration do not have a well-defined notion of above or below.

-In a MobiLink or SQL Remote installation, each database contains all or a subset of the data replicated by the database above it in the hierarchy.
+In a MobiLink or SQL Remote installation, each database contains all of, or a subset of, the data replicated by the database above it in the hierarchy.